kyletaylored/pepper/README.md

 gulp
 ```

 ## Need More Info?

-Check out our [help documentation](http://help.postach.io/tag/theme-code) for more information on theming Postach.io sites.
+Check out the [help documentation](http://help.postach.io/tag/theme-code) for more information on theming Postach.io sites.